whangareiartmuseum/product-processor/DEPLOYMENT.md

 ### Module Import Errors

+- Ensure `requirements.txt` is in the project root directory
+- Check that all required packages are listed with versions
-The Python scripts import from `python_scripts/` directory.
-Ensure this directory structure is maintained.
+- The Python scripts import from `python_scripts/` directory - ensure this directory structure is maintained

 ## Testing